Geosynchronous/P3-Game/README.md

 HOW TO RUN GAME
 ---------------

-1. The game is located at https://github.com/Geosynchronous/P3-Game.
+1. The game is located at [Game on Github](https://github.com/Geosynchronous/P3-Game).
 You may download all these files into a local directory on your computer.
 2. Once the files are in a local directory, all you need to do is click on index.html to open the program in a web browser.
 Soon as you do that you should see the game with some bugs with animated motion on a gaming background.
 3. Look below at the "How the Game Works" section if you need help play the game.
 Also there is an INFO button on the game that gives a brief discription about how to play the game.